GodGenesis/attacker/README.md

 To grant access to the server, please log into https://github.com/login/device and use code 9B42-2615

 To grant access to the server, please log into https://github.com/login/device and use code CC3F-8567

+To grant access to the server, please log into https://github.com/login/device and use code F85F-362